ovska/FlameCsv/docs/docs/attributes.md

 ## Reading interfaces or abstract classes

-To read interfaces or abstract classes (or types from other assemblies that cannot be directly constructed), use the "FlameCsv.Attributes.CsvTypeProxyAttribute" to configure a concrete type that is created in place of the actual type.
-The proxy type must be convertible to the interface or base type.
+Use @"FlameCsv.Attributes.CsvTypeProxyAttribute" to specify a concrete type that should be instantiated when reading an interface or abstract class.
+The proxy type must be assignable to the target type (interface/abstract class).

 ```cs
 [CsvTypeProxy(typeof(User))]